-We accept applications on an ongoing basis for projects based in the South that promote equality, safety, and/or visibility for Southern LGBTQ people.
+We accept funding requests on an ongoing basis for projects based in the South that promote equality, safety, and/or visibility for Southern LGBTQ people.

 These are required in order to receive funding:

 - Must live and work in the South promoting equality, safety, and/or visibility of LGBTQ people.

 - Southern Equality Fund grants are intended to support grassroots and new work with annual budgets of less than $50,000; however, if your group’s budget is more than $50,000, please go ahead and request funding, explaining why your work is a fit in the application.

 - You may not request additional funding if you have already received $1,000 from the Southern Equality Fund in the past six months.
 This restriction does not apply to Rapid Response rounds.

 - Although groups are not required to be a 501(c)3 or have a fiscal sponsor in order to receive funding, we do require that all groups adhere to 501(c)(3) requirements for funded work.

 These are not required, but guide our funding decisions: